alekmarinov/lfs/README.md

 ## Usage

-Final result is bootable iso image with LFS system which, for example, can be used to load the system inside virtual machine (tested with VirtualBox).
+Final result is bootable iso image with LFS system.

-## Troubleshooting

-If you have problems with master branch, please try to use stable version from the latest release with toolchain from archive.

 ## License

-This work is based on instructions from [Linux from Scratch](http://www.linuxfromscratch.org/lfs) project and provided with MIT license.
+The work is based on Ilya Builuk https://github.com/reinterpretcat/lfs and [Linux from Scratch](http://www.linuxfromscratch.org/lfs) project and provided with MIT license.

-## Acknowledgement
-The scripts structure is borrowed by https://github.com/reinterpretcat/lfs, which was unmaintained at the time of writing this project.